Plan Support

-The articles on this page take you through a variety of topics around finance so that you can be in control of your own funds and make the best decisions.
+The Disability Support Guide team has written these articles to guide you through a variety of topics related to finance so you can be in control of your own funds and make the best decisions.

-You can use the jump to menu to go directly to the articles you want to read, or scroll down the page and read all of the topics.
+Use the jump-to menu to go directly to the articles you want to read or scroll down the page to read through each topic.

-At the end of the articles is a list of providers that can help you with financial management, particularly around NDIS funding.
+At the end of the articles section, a list of providers can help you with financial management, particularly around NDIS funding.

-Below that is a sample of the other finance related information pieces on our website, that you might find useful for learning about more Government payments you might be eligible for and other NDIS funding specifics.
+Below is a sample of the other finance-related information pieces on our website — you might find these useful for learning about more government payments and other NDIS funding information.

-The Disability Support Pension (DSP) is funded by the Australian Government to support people with disability who can’t work full time.
-It is a complicated process to claim the DSP, and advocacy groups for people with disability say it does not support people in the way that it should, but for those who can access it the DSP can be a source of stable income support.
+The Disability Support Pension, also known as DSP, is funded by the Australian Government to support people with disability who can’t work full-time.
+The process to claim the DSP may seem complicated and some advocacy groups have raised concerns about the provided support, but for people who can access it, the DSP can be a source of stable income support.

 The National Disability Insurance Scheme (NDIS) provides funding to participants to purchase a range of reasonable and necessary supports to increase independence and social and economic participation.
 Learn how NDIS funding works and how much supports cost.